section-engineering-education/engineering-education/content/articles/which-js-framework-between-angular-and-react-is-suitable-for-your-next-project/index.md

 ### Introduction
 Choosing the proper JavaScript framework for a project can be challenging and confusing, especially if many options that are resourceful and capable of facilitating project requirements are available.
-However, choosing the right one requires knowledge of several critical aspects.
+However, selecting the right one requires knowledge of several critical aspects.

 For a developer choosing between different best frontend platforms like Angular and React for a project can be a struggle.
 At some point, developers get stuck even when making simple features work.